Journal

 Automatically generated

 We aim to determine the molecular mechanisms that establishes the intricate lens architecture and how this established architecture regulates lens function in transparency and lens shape change.
 To advance the research in our field, we use new imaging methods that allows us to visualize the lens features with high spatial resolution, and this lets us perform quantitative image analysis of lens structures and cellular features.
-Whole mount imaging is advantageous over visualization of tissue sections or flat mounting procedures as it enables preservation of the overall 3D tissue structure.
+Hormone mount imaging is advantageous over visualization of tissue sections or flat mounting procedures as it enables preservation of the overall 3D tissue structure.

 This allows us to perform in-depth morpho metric examination and quantification on native lens structure.
 The lens is an integrated biological tissue with specialized functions that rely upon localization and depth dependent geometries of the cells and their associated structures.
-Using the imaging protocols and quantification methods demonstrated, will allow for a greater understanding of how lens structures and the complex organization of the lens are established.
+Using the imaging protocols and quantification methods demonstrated will allow for a greater understanding of how lens structures and the complex organization of the lens are established.

 Summary